 If your parent(s) was/were furloughed, terminated, or laid off, you will be asked to submit:

 - A letter from the company indicating they were furloughed/terminated/laid off

 - Documentation showing the amount of unemployment payments your parents are receiving

-- An estimate of the income earned for 2020, including work, unemployment payments, and the $600 weekly supplemental payment.
+- An estimate of the income earned for 2021, including work and unemployment payments.

 - (If furloughed) The date when your parent(s) is/are expected to be reemployed at their job, or the date they became reemployed